-9. Team Campfire with School of the Wild
+9. Team Building Campfire with School of the Wild

 That’s where School of the Wild can help.
-With venues in South and West London, we make it easy to escape into nature.
+With venues in South and West London, we make it easy to escape into Nature in the capital.
 We mix fun experiential team building with team development around the campfire, creating space for meaningful conversations that build relationships and promote positive culture change.
-We have programmes for leaders and hybrid teams, which combine learning, personal development, team building, team strategy and fun, all in one programme.
+We have outdoor team building programmes for leaders and hybrid teams, which combine learning, personal development, team strategy and fun, all in one programme.

 At School of the Wild, we bring leaders and teams outside to help you reconnect and think differently, so that you are inspired to change the way you work.

-We incorporate activities like making fires, creating a team symbol from materials that you find in the forest, and connecting with nature as part of creating space for meaningful conversations that build belonging and align your workforce with your values.
-Have a look at our team building programmes or get in touch for more information.
+We incorporate activities like making fires, creating a team symbol from forest materials and connecting with nature, as part of creating space for meaningful conversations that build belonging and align your workforce with your values.
+Have a look at our outdoor programmes for teams or get in touch for more information.

 Author & Curator